Battleground states rush to count ballots after mostly smooth Election Day vote

 Fulton County – a key Democratic-heavy county in Georgia – saw 32 threats on Tuesday, according to officials there.

-Now that the polls have closed in all states besides Alaska, which closes at 1 a.m.
-ET, attention is focused squarely on tabulating the ballots – and where there are still outstanding votes to count.
-There are multiple states that have yet to be called in the presidential race.
+Now that the polls have closed in all states, attention is focused squarely on tabulating the ballots – and where there are still outstanding votes to count.
+There are several states that have yet to be called in the presidential race.

 While some sporadic issues popped up – long lines, isolated problems with machines, lawsuits and baseless claims of cheating – states reported a mostly straightforward Election Day.